LeandroYu/MovieDb/README.md

 This project is a sample of how I work with Flutter.
 For this example I'm using:

 GetX for state manager.

 https://www.themoviedb.org/documentation/api?language=pt-BR for the API.

 Dio for http request (RESTfull).

-Using clean architecture for the project trying to include all the principles of SOLID
+Using clean architecture for the project trying to include all the principles of SOLID.

 OBS: the current project still ongoing and has no date to be finished